skelton-group/Phonopy-Spectroscopy/Examples/a-SiO2/README.md

 3. Collect the dielectric constants calculated for the displaced structures: `phonopy-raman -r OUTCAR.*`

-4. Post-process the results to generate a peak table and simulated Raman spectrum: `phonopy-raman -p --ir_reps --linewidth_hdf5="kappa-m484848-g0.hdf5" --linewidth_temperature=300`
+4. Post-process the results to generate a peak table and simulated Raman spectrum: `phonopy-raman -p --ir-reps --linewidth-hdf5="kappa-m484848-g0.hdf5" --linewidth-temperature=300`

 ## Results